StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-filtered-event-trigger-operators.md

 ## Operators

-The following operators can be used to filter events.
+You can use the following operators to filter events.

 ### Logical operators

 * `_and`: Matches when all conditions are met

-This operator ensures that all filters inside the array must be true for an event to be included.
+This operator requires all filters in the array to be true to include an event.

 ```
 {"_and": [